 Here is a photo of the astrophotography telescope used to capture the Veil Nebula.
 It is a 75mm Petzval apochromatic refractor with a focal length of roughly 400mm.
 The camera and telescope mount are controlled via the ZWO ASIAIR Plus.

 The camera and telescope used to photograph the Eastern Veil Nebula.

 The Cygnus Loop

 The complete Veil Nebula complex (The Cygnus Loop) contains three prominent deep sky objects, the Eastern Veil, the Western Veil, and Pickering’s Triangle.
 In the image below you can see the Veil Nebula complex in its entirety, captured with a wide-field refractor telescope.

 The entire Cygnus Loop area takes up about 3 degrees in the night sky, equal to 6 full moons.
 Here are the cataloged names of each portion in case you want to point your GoTo equatorial telescope mount toward these fascinating supernova remnants:

 - Pickering’s Triangle – NGC 6964

 - The Bat Nebula – IC 1340

 Where is the Veil Nebula located?

-From there, work your way over to the left of the “Cross”.
+From there, work your way over to the left of the “cross” in Cynus the swan (see the image below).
 A computerized GoTo telescope mount will make finding the Veil much easier, but don’t expect to see very much of this faint Supernova remnant with the naked eye.